-A cloth dryer is one of those appliances you might take for granted, right until the moment it decides to fluff it’s last towel.
+A clothes dryer is one of those appliances you might take for granted, right until the moment it decides to fluff its last towel.
 If your dryer has run its course and wearing damp clothes isn’t at the top of your to-do list, you’ll be happy to know that the latest dryers are energy-efficient powerhouses.

 Types of dryers

-There are two different types: full size dryers and compact dryers.
+There are two different types: full size clothes dryers and compact clothes dryers.

 A compact dryer is slightly smaller than a full size dryer.
-These types of dryers will usually measures 23.6 inches wide, are electric, and can easily be stacked on top of a compact washing machine.
+This type of dryer measures 23.6 inches wide.
+They are usually electric and can easily be stacked on top of a compact washing machine.

 Questions you should ask yourself before buying a new dryer

-Should you choose a electric or gas dryer?
+1. Do you need an electric or gas dryer?

-Breaking down the difference into real numbers, a gas dryer will average between 15 to 33 cents per load while an electric dryer will cost between 32 to 41 cents per load.
+If you break down the difference between a gas dryer and an electric dryer into real numbers, a gas dryer will average between 15 to 33 cents per load while an electric dryer will cost between 32 to 41 cents per load.
 If you do five loads of laundry per week in a gas dryer, it will cost you approximately $1.65 for all five loads.
-Those same five loads in an electric dryer will cost you around $2.05.
-Over the course of the year using your electric dryer will run you an average of $533, while a gas dryer may come in at $429.
+Those five loads in an electric dryer will cost you around $2.05.
+Over the course of the year using your electric dryer will run you an average of $533, while a gas dryer may cost an average of $429.